The Life Sciences Law Review: Australia

 An HREC must have notified its existence to the Australian Health Ethics Committee of the National Health and Medical Research Council (NHMRC) and provided assurances that it is operating within NHMRC guidelines.
 HRECs in Australia generally provide both an ethical and a scientific review of the proposed trial and ensure compliance with the NHMRC's National Statement on Ethical Conduct in Human Research.6

 Sponsors must also ensure compliance with the relevant guidelines as to good clinical practice7 and safety monitoring and reporting,8 and ensure that the use of personal information complies with the Privacy Act 1988.

-Two of the avenues for supply of UTGs for clinical trials are the Clinical Trial Exemption (CTX) Scheme and the Clinical Trial Notification (CTN) Scheme.
+Two of the avenues for supply of UTGs for clinical trials are the Clinical Trial Approval (CTA) (formerly the Clinical Trial Exemption) Scheme and the Clinical Trial Notification (CTN) Scheme.
 The choice of which scheme to follow lies first with the sponsor and then with the HREC.

 The CTN Scheme is a notification scheme.
 All material relating to the proposed trial is submitted directly to the HREC, which is responsible for reviewing the scientific validity of the trial design, the balance of risk versus harm of the therapeutic good, and the ethical acceptability of the trial and approval of the trial protocol.
 The institution at which the trial will be conducted gives the final approval.
 The TGA does not evaluate any data relating to the trial.

-Commercial sponsors of clinical trials are required to hold insurance of at least A$10 million or A$20 million depending on the state or territory.
-Additionally, members of Medicines Australia are recommended, and other sponsors encouraged, to comply with the Compensation Guidelines.9
+Commercial sponsors of clinical trials are required to hold insurance of at least A$10 million or A$20 million per occurrence depending on the state or territory.9 Additionally, members of Medicines Australia are recommended, and other sponsors encouraged, to comply with the Compensation Guidelines.10

 iv Named-patient and compassionate use procedures